-We are creating a world where people are connecting across differences and resolving conflict nonviolently and collaboratively -- not through the use of violence, force or coercion, but instead by connecting with our common humanity and engaging our compassionate nature.
+At Compassionate Communication Center of Ohio, we envision a world where people are connecting across differences and resolving conflict nonviolently and collaboratively - not through the use of violence, force or coercion, but instead by connecting with our common humanity and engaging our compassionate nature.

-Welcome to a world where everyone's needs matter
+promotes a compassionate world where everyone's needs matter

-NVC is a life-changing way of interacting that facilitates the flow of communication with a focus on universal human needs, the practice of NVC emphasizes emotional intelligence over intellectual analysis in expressing what’s going on in people.
+- Emphasizes emotional intelligence over intellectual analysis by providing a life-changing way of interacting that facilitates the flow of communication with a focus on universal human needs by employing emotional intelligence in expressing what’s going on in people.